 I first met Jean when I was a trainee nurse more than 30 years ago.
 She was a kind and welcoming educator, but it was her empathic and thoughtful nursing that stood out to me.
 Fast forward more than 20 years and Jean and I worked together at the University of Newcastle.
 Jean had many roles including being an educator in the clinical skills laboratory and in simulations, assessing students during their final semester of clinical practice, and providing train-the-trainer workshops for other assessors.
 Jean had a remarkable gift of providing such informative and empathic feedback to students that they were grateful to her even when they performed poorly.
 She demonstrated, expected and supported students to attain the highest professional standards of nursing.
 Jean was always fair but strong, and she spoke out against poor practice and unkind or unethical workplace behaviours.
-However, what few people knew was that despite Jean’s brave face, she was trying to manage overwhelming grief and come to terms with significant trauma, at the same time as being a single parent to two young daughters.
+However, what few people knew was that despite Jean’s brave face, she was trying to come to terms with significant trauma while at the same time, being a single parent to her two daughters.
 I don’t believe it is my right to share Jean’s personal story with you, and I certainly couldn’t do it as eloquently as she has.
-In the video below Jean reflects on the events surrounding her husband’s murder and her journey of forgiveness.
+In this video Jean reflects on the events surrounding her husband’s murder and her journey of forgiveness.
 For me Jean is an inspirational leader who emulates the values of empathy, ethics and professionalism. http://forgivetolive.org.au/jeans-story/

 I met Glenys during my first year as a Registered Nurse.
 She was the team leader that I aspired to be.
 With a calm and gentle disposition Glenys provided, and taught others to provide, exemplary care to women undergoing gynaecological surgery.
 She also managed complex ward dynamics professionally and skillfully.
 Glenys’ superb leadership skills were soon recognised and she was charged with the responsibility of establishing and managing a large and very busy Day Surgery Unit at the Sydney Adventist Hospital.
 Glenys was never short of staff as there was always a waiting list of nurses who wanted to work as part of the positive, inclusive and collegial team that she created.